-ALLEGATIONS INVOLVING THE HEAD
+ALLEGATIONS INVOLVING THE INTERIM HEAD

-The Director with responsibility for safeguarding, without the Head being informed, will obtain legal advice before proceeding to the steps outlined below.
-The Head will normally be suspended for the duration of the investigatory process and asked to vacate his school residence, and a Deputy Head will be made acting Head until the conclusion of the investigation and resolution of the issue.
+The Director with responsibility for safeguarding, without the Interim Head being informed, will obtain legal advice before proceeding to the steps outlined below.
+The Interim Head will normally be suspended for the duration of the investigatory process and asked to vacate his school residence, and the Deputy Head will be made acting Head until the conclusion of the investigation and resolution of the issue.